 CSG Home page

-All seven Community Safety Groups in Aberdeenshire are now offering young drivers (under 25 years old) £100 (recently increased from £80) towards the cost of the Pass Plus driving course.
-The cost of taking the Pass Plus course is usually £150 and upwards.Please note that the grant is only available while funds last.
+The cost of taking the Pass Plus course is usually £150 and upwards.Please note that the grants are only available while funds last.

 Watch a video about Pass Plus.